 - Students will demonstrate self-knowledge, affective maturity, and human virtue that promote a life of communion and service as a public person.

-- Students will exhibit an internal locus of control and a commitment to a chaste, celibate, obedient, and simple lifestyle.
+- Students will exhibit self-possession/internal locus of control and a commitment to a chaste, celibate, obedient, and simple lifestyle.

 - Students will show respect for the dignity of the human person, including for the diversity of human culture and experience.